 Addressing Counter Arguments

-Supporters of sanctions argue that sanctions are necessary in order to oust Maduro and force Venezuela to diversify to diversify and embrace other sources of revenue beyond oil prices, which are very volatile.
+Supporters of sanctions argue that sanctions are necessary in order to oust Maduro and force Venezuela to diversify and embrace other sources of revenue beyond oil prices, which are very volatile.

 Sanctions have been in effect since 2014, when the US Congress passed the Venezuela Defense of Human Rights and Civil Society Act.
 Those sanctions were escalated by the Trump administration in an attempt to clamp down on Maduro’s government and to ultimately push him out of power.
 However, despite six years of sanctions, Maduro’s reign has yet to come to an end.
 Even as Washington imposes harsher sanctions over the past two years, Maduro’s regime has only become more repressive and ruthless and he seeks to hold on to his power.
 Because Maduro’s regime has a history of rigging elections, increasing Maduro’s unpopularity does little to nothing for a regime change.
 The most effective way to end the Maduro regime would be to drain revenue and profits from the pockets of the wealthy, forcing them to make changes if they want to survive.
 Sanctions are ineffective at ending the Maduro regime and are not preventing the wealthy from lining their pockets for a few reasons.